A love capable of faithfulness

 Dearest Bishop Agustin Roman; dear priests and deacons; dear seminarians; dear sisters of our Congregation and all other sisters that have come to be with us tonight; dear family members, friends and Apostles of the Two Hearts.

 With profound gratitude, I welcome you all.
-Thank you for being here with us on this day of the first profession of our sisters: Michelle, Sonia and Elena.
-We rejoice as we welcome into our religious family these three sisters whom, moved by love, have given their fiat to embrace a life of special consecration in order to more closely follow a poor, chaste and obedient Christ.
+Thank you for being here with us on this day of the first profession of our Sisters Michelle, Sonia and Elena.
+We rejoice as we welcome into our religious family these three Sisters who, moved by love, have given their fiat to embrace a life of special consecration in order to more closely follow a poor, chaste and obedient Christ.

 Sisters Sonia, Michelle and Elena, the Lord has revealed to you the love of His Heart.
-He has given you the grace to experience from the depths of your hearts the power of His love, a love that is capable of completely transforming human existence and to give human life a new direction.
-The experience of that gratuitous love of God was so powerful that your hearts were intimately moved to respond in love, to give a worthy offering for so much loved received: the total and unconditional offering of your very selves.
-And so today you can say with Saint John, “We love Him, because He first loved us” (1 Jn 4:19).
+He has given you the grace to experience from the depths of your hearts the power of His love, a love that is capable of completely transforming human existence and giving human life a new direction.
+The experience of that gratuitous love of God was so powerful that your hearts were intimately moved to respond in love, to give a worthy offering for so much love received: the total and unconditional offering of your very selves.
+And so today you can say with Saint John, “We love Him, because He first loved us” (cf. 1 Jn 4:19).

-The religious vocation is in essence a call of love and for love.
+The religious vocation is, in essence, a call of love and for love.
 We must find its beginnings in a mysterious dialog that took place between the heart of God and the heart of the human person.
-The “Follow me” which Christ spoke to your hearts has caused a marvelous interior revolution that moved you to “leave everything in order to go after Him.”
-That “Follow me” should resound within you for the rest of your lives, making your fiat a constant echo that beautifies the face of the Church, and witnesses before the world to the supremacy of the love of God.
-The fiat that you have given today should be the key that forever opens your hearts to a willing, unconditional fidelity to the Lamb - so as to follow Him wherever He may lead you.
+The “follow me” which Christ spoke to your hearts has caused a marvelous interior revolution that moved you to ‘leave everything in order to go after Him’ (cf. Mk 10:21).
+That “follow me” should resound within you for the rest of your lives, making your fiat a constant echo that beautifies the face of the Church and witnesses before the world the supremacy of the love of God.
+The fiat that you have given today should be the key that forever opens your hearts to a willing, unconditional fidelity to the Lamb – so as to follow Him wherever He may lead you.

 The second dimension of faithfulness is called reception, acceptance.
-The “How shall this be?” is transformed on Mary’s lips to “fiat.”
-Let it be done, I am ready, I accept.
-This is the crucial moment of fidelity, the moment in which the human heart perceives he will never completely understand the “how;” that there are in God’s plan more areas of mystery than clarity.
-He will never be able to understand everything.
-It is then that man accepts the mystery, gives it a place in his heart with the willingness of one who opens himself up to be inhabited by something, Someone - greater than his own heart.
+The ‘How shall this be?’ is changed, on Mary's lips, to a ‘fiat’.
+Let it be done, I am ready, I accept: this is the crucial moment of faithfulness, the moment in which man perceives that he will never completely understand the "how"; that there are in God's plan more areas of mystery than of clarity; that, however he may try, he will never succeed in understanding it completely.
+It is then that man accepts the mystery, gives it a place in his heart…with the availability of one who opens up to be inhabited by something—by Someone!—greater than his own heart.

-The third dimension of faithfulness is coherence.
-Coherence is to live in accordance with what one believes.
-It is to adapt one’s own life to the object of one’s adherence.
-It is to accept misunderstandings and persecutions, rather than permit a break between what one practices and what one believes: this is coherence.
-Here is perhaps where one finds the most intimate nucleus to faithfulness.
+The third dimension of faithfulness is consistency.
+To live in accordance with what one believes.
+To adapt one’s own life to the object of one’s adherence.
+To accept misunderstandings, persecutions, rather than a break ‘between what one practices and what one believes: this is consistency.
+Here is, perhaps, the deepest core of faithfulness.

-But all faithfulness must pass the more exacting test of duration.
-Therefore, the fourth dimension of faithfulness is constancy.
-It is easy to be coherent for a day or two.
-It is difficult and important to be coherent one’s whole life.
-It is easy to be coherent in the hour of enthusiasm; it is difficult to be so in the hour of tribulation.
-And yet only a coherence that lasts throughout one’s whole life can be called faithfulness.
-Mary’s fiat at the Annunciation finds its fullness in the silent “fiat” she repeated at the foot of the cross.
-To be faithful means not to “betray in the hidden darkness what one has accepted in the public light.”
+But all faithfulness must pass the most exacting test: that of duration.
+Therefore the fourth dimension of faithfulness is constancy.
+It is easy to be consistent for a day or two.
+It is difficult and important to be consistent for one’s whole life.
+It is easy to be consistent in the hour of enthusiasm, it is difficult to be so in the hour of tribulation.
+And only a consistency that lasts throughout the whole of life, can be called faithfulness.
+Mary's ‘fiat’ in the Annunciation finds its fullness in the silent ‘fiat’ that she repeats at the foot of the Cross.
+To be faithful means not betraying in the darkness what one has accepted in public” (Jan.
+26, 1979).

 In the love of the Two Hearts,